Jeanne L. Allert, M.Ed.

 Education: Masters in International Business from the University of Texas-Dallas, Bachelors in Engineering

 Pastor Anthony Forman

 Pastor Anthony is married to Scheherazade Forman, and together they pastor at West Baltimore United Methodist Church.
 They have 7 children.
 Anthony was raised in Baltimore as a Catholic, got saved in a Baptist church at age 30 and now pastors in the Methodist tradition.
 Clearly ecumenical, he stays focused on Christ and the indwelling of the Spirit to be our strength and our guide.
 He has 11 years of ministry experience specifically in start-up or revitalization churches, and has ministered with Celebrate Recovery, Frederick Rescue Mission and BCRI, so he understands brokenness and Who really does the healing.
 Anthony’s role is to monitor and guide the spiritual health of TSW.

 Carol Wolfe-Ralph has worked in academia, as a church musician, privately as a teacher, and has held leadership positions in many 501(c)(3) organizations.
 She is happy to be at TSW assisting with finances.

-Education: B.A., M.A. in Music, D.M.A. in Piano Performance, M.A. in Financial Accounting.
-Carol also hold an IRS Enrolled Agent license and anticipates receiving her CPA license in October 2015.
+Education: B.A., M.A. in Music, D.M.A. in Piano Performance, M.S. in Financial Management and Accounting.
+Carol is licensed as an IRS Enrolled Agent and as a CPA in the State of Maryland.

 Guiding Quote: “Sometimes our light goes out, but is blown again into instant flame by an encounter with another human being.” – Albert Schweitzer